 Have you had a sneaking suspicion that your contractions get worse at night?
 Maybe it feels like your pregnant body just wants to find another way to wake you up in the middle of the night.
-Maybe you haven’t felt them but wake up on certain days feeling like your body worked overtime while you slept.
-If you fall into the category of “most women”, you are probably correct – you may actually experience more contractions at night.
+Maybe you haven’t felt them but wake up on feeling like you just ran a marathon.
+If you fall into the category of “most women”, you are probably correct – your body is working overtime, you are having more contractions at night.

 Contraction frequency peaks between 8:30-2am.